Deltares/hydromt/docs/user_guide/data_types.rst

    * - ``excel``
      - Excel files
      - :py:func:`pandas.read_excel`
-     - If required, provide a sheet name through kwargs
+     - If required, provide a sheet name through driver_kwargs
    * - ``fwf``
      - Fixed width delimited text files
      - :py:func:`pandas.read_fwf`
-     - The formatting of these files can either be inferred or defined by the user, both through the kwargs.
+     - The formatting of these files can either be inferred or defined by the user, both through the driver_kwargs.

 .. note::